 Water-based paints account for roughly 80% of all paints sold in the residential market, and legislation is in place to increase the ubiquity of this product.
 The most common alternative, solvent-based paint, releases volatile organic compounds into the atmosphere with an adverse impact on the environment.

-The main drawback of using water-based paint is that it can freeze at the same temperature that water turns to ice (32 °F).
+The main drawback of using water-based paint, and other similar chemical compounds such as epoxy, is that it can freeze at the same temperature that water turns to ice (32 °F).
 Water-based paint is made up of a mixture of components that, when frozen, can cause the segregation of existing solids and form a lumpy and ropy structure.
 This transition of liquid paint is irreversible and any affected paint should be discarded.
 Because of this permanent damage to water-based paint, it can be categorized as a temperature-sensitive product for shipment and handling purposes.

 Insulated Products Corporation (IPC) offers an environmentally-preferred product, GreenLiner, that is fully recyclable and built to thermally insulate the contents inside a container.
 In this paper, the GreenLiner insulated box liner is introduced and its performance is assessed in preventing the freezing of water-based paint under cold conditions.

 IPC’s Environmentally Preferred Solution: GreenLiner

 GreenLiner insulated box liners are IPC’s innovative, high-performance insulated shipping boxes, which can be used to protect paint and grout against freezing during transit.
 Each GreenLiner unit is composed of two three-panel, tri-fold liners for a six-sided carton.
 GreenLiner thermal box liners are made of polyurethane foam and a proprietary ultra-radiant barrier that effectively reduces the flux of heat throughout the liner.